Compadre Pedro Juan in G#

 Voice Leading

-The bass line moves through G# to D# (descending perfect fourth), D# to F# (ascending minor third), F# to F (descending half step), F to A# (ascending perfect fourth).
-A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The bass line moves through G# to D# (descending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A# to G# by whole step.
+When the progression loops, the bass returns from D# to G# by perfect fourth.

 Scales for Improvisation